samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseFourC" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        <p>When the robot arm is stationary, try and turn the robot arm (gently) with your hand.
+        <p>When the robot arm is stationary and the battery pack is turned on, try and turn the robot arm (gently) with your hand.
 You should find that if you do that, it will not want to move, and will keep trying to go back to where it should be!
 You will hear it complaining a bit.
 This is a feature of servomotors.
 As we mentioned earlier, they use a sensor to try and go to a position according to the signal that you give it.</p>
         <p>If you push too hard, things might break so be careful!</p>
         <br> <br>